 E-IPER welcomes applications for Fall matriculation only.

-We have developed online information sessions (offered in late Summer and Fall 2018) to help prospective applicants get detailed information about the admissions process and program details.
-Please see our schedule for the 18-19 admissions information sessions for more information.
+We have developed online information sessions (offered in late Summer and Fall 2019) to help prospective applicants get detailed information about the admissions process and program details.
+Schedule of information sessions will be posted by May 2019.

 Applicants must have completed a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or completed an international degree that is equivalent to a U.S. bachelor’s degree from a college or university of recognized standing.
 Please see the minimum international education requirements.

 Though E-IPER has no course prerequisites for application purposes, it is expected that students will enter the PhD program with foundational quantitative skills.
 These skills can certainly be obtained through E-IPER coursework as long as students understand that this may extend the length of their program.
 Additionally, the strongest applicants will be able to demonstrate coursework, professional and/or other research experience in multiple disciplines including (but not limited to) physical, biological and social sciences.
 Further, the admissions committee would expect to see some coursework or practical experience in the applicant's areas of proposed research.
 Read through the Degree Requirements for more information.
 International applicants should consult the Graduate Admissions website to determine eligibility for applying to a graduate program at Stanford.